 Hi there!
-I am a fourth-year Ph.D. student in Computer Science at the University of Chicago, interested in high-performance computing and autonomous laboratory research.
+I am a fifth-year Ph.D. student in Computer Science at the University of Chicago, interested in high-performance computing and autonomous laboratory research.
 I am a member of Globus Labs where I am co-advised by Ian Foster and Kyle Chard.
 I completed my Bachelors in Computer Science at the Zhejiang University and previously worked at Google and Alibaba.

 RESEARCH